 Here are the six basic areas your dentist will investigate during a normal check-up:

 Your dentist will look at your face and neck.
 They will judge whether both sides look the same and search for any lumps, bumps or swellings that are only on one side of the face.
-Your dentists will also feel and press along the sides and front of your neck – they are looking for any tenderness or lumps to the touch.
+Your dentist will also feel and press along the sides and front of your neck – they are looking for any tenderness or lumps to the touch.

 Your dentist will pull down your lower lip and look inside for any sores or change in colour.
 Next, they will use their thumb and forefinger to feel the lip for lumps, bumps or changes in texture.
 This will then be repeated on the upper lip.